 What Benefits Can I Expect?

-Patients who have had Weight Loss Surgery have found many benefits, including increased energy, better health, and the ability to go off of some medications.
-Most people lose weight rapidly following surgery.
-The majority of the weight is lose in the first 18 to 24 months.
-Register for a free seminar today by calling (302) 313-2000.
+Patients who have had weight loss surgery have found many benefits, including increased energy, better health, and the ability to go off of some medications.
+While each experience is different, most people lose the majority of the weight in the first 18 to 24 months.
+Both prior to surgery and following surgery, patients are closely monitored by medical professionals.

 In addition to our minimally invasive surgical procedures, you will receive nutrition education, exercise instruction and support through group meetings.
 Our surgeons offer two different weight loss procedures at Beebe: gastric bypass and sleeve gastrectomy.
 Both can help you lose the weight and keep it off.

 Why da Vinci Surgery?

 The da Vinci System has brought minimally invasive surgery to more than 3 million patients worldwide.
 The da Vinci System is a robotic-assisted surgical device that your surgeon is 100% in control of at all times.
 The da Vinci System gives surgeons:

 - A 3D HD view inside your body